bryanbraun/bryanbraun.github.io/_posts/2013-12-18-packaging.md

 </p>

 <p class="p1">
-  <a href="http://www.bryanbraun.com/2012/02/05/startup-weekend-salt-lake-city" target="_blank">I was at Startup Weekend</a> a year or two ago, and I heard a lot of people pitching their ideas.
+  <a href="http://www.bryanbraun.com/2012/02/05/startup-weekend-salt-lake-city" target="_blank" rel="noopener noreferrer">I was at Startup Weekend</a> a year or two ago, and I heard a lot of people pitching their ideas.
 One person was talking about his idea to aggregate data from Twitter to chart information in real time.
 The idea was ok, at best.
-But the way he explained it, he wanted to build a mashup between <a href="http://twitter.com" target="_blank">Twitter</a> and <a href="http://www.wolframalpha.com/" target="_blank" title="Wolfram Alpha">Wolfram Alpha</a>.
+But the way he explained it, he wanted to build a mashup between <a href="http://twitter.com" target="_blank" rel="noopener noreferrer">Twitter</a> and <a href="http://www.wolframalpha.com/" target="_blank" rel="noopener noreferrer" title="Wolfram Alpha">Wolfram Alpha</a>.
 Anybody who was familiar with Twitter and had used Wolfram Alpha instantly understood.
 That description was good packaging.
 </p>

 <p class="p1">